 1. 3 Sheeps Brewing Company

-3 Sheeps’ Taproom and Brewery are now located north of its prior location.
-The new location has a 10,000 sqft taproom that features event spaces, live music, a golf simulator, and a merch store where you can buy beer-to-go and souvenirs.
-Across the parking lot, they have a separate 30,000 sqft production facility that produces all of their beer, as well as their hard seltzer brand, Cloudless.
+In 2017 the company moved to its current location, and it’s one of my favorite of all Wisconsin breweries.
+You’ll find a 10,000 sqft taproom featuring event spaces, live music, a golf simulator, and a merch store where you can buy beer-to-go and souvenirs.
+Across the parking lot, they have a separate production facility that produces all of their beer; and their hard seltzer brand, Cloudless.

 See Related: Minnesota vs Wisconsin: What’s the Difference?

 Based in Amherst, Wisconsin, Central Waters Brewing Company is a craft brewery determined to make the world greener.
 The brewery, which opened in 1996, heats water for brewing using solar power, uses local ingredients, and employs recyclable materials for packaging.

 They opened a taproom in Milwaukee, but as their name implies, Central Waters is in the heart of the state.
 Their Amherst location offers a full bar, free brewery tours, outdoor fire rings, and a shop where you can purchase your souvenir pint glass.
 I visited while on a kayak trip, and it was well and truly hopping.
 Pun intended.